mdabir1203/Push-Swap/README.md

 <img width="340" alt="image" src="https://user-images.githubusercontent.com/66947064/197656298-4484ab5b-1b31-4ff3-9cf0-6f10f43ef9de.png">
 src: https://developer.ibm.com/articles/au-toughgame/

-# Last but not least I am always open to contribution and optimization of any implemented idea.
-Please do share your valuable comments or optimization idea
-  And that is the only way we can grow :)
+## Last but not least I am always open to contribution and optimization of any implemented idea.
+Please do share your valuable comments or optimization idea and that is the only way we can grow :)